 If you’re entitled to premium-free Part A, you should generally enroll at 65 even if you’re still working — there’s no premium, so there’s no cost to enrolling.
 Your Part A coverage won’t cost you anything.

-If you pay a premium for Part A, the enrollment timing decisions parallel those for Part B. See our Medicare enrollment periods guide for the full enrollment timeline.
+If you pay a premium for Part A, the enrollment timing decisions parallel those for Part B. See our Medicare enrollment periods guide for the full enrollment timeline, and the annual enrollment guide for the windows to change coverage afterward.

 Key Takeaways